puppetlabs/puppetserver/documentation/config_file_puppetserver.markdown

         For more information, see the [`environment_classes` API documentation][].

-    * `compat-version`: Optional, experimental.
-Used to control the MRI compatibility version under which JRuby runs.
-The allowed values are "1.9" and "2.0".
-The default value is "1.9".

     * `compile-mode`: Optional, experimental.
 Used to control JRuby's "CompileMode", which may improve performance.
 The default value is `off`, which is the most conservative value.
 A value of `jit` enables JRuby's "just-in-time" compilation of Ruby code.
 A value of `force` causes JRuby to attempt to pre-compile all Ruby code.

 * The `profiler` settings configure profiling: